TSE-Systems/tse-analytics-docs/Writerside/topics/Autocorrelation.md

 ![Example of timeseries autocorrelation window display](image_70.png)

->**Note**:The y-axis shows the correlation values, ranging from -1 to +1, representing the strength and direction of the relationship between the data points.
-A value close to +1 indicates a strong positive correlation, while a value near -1 indicates a strong negative correlation.
+> **Note**: The y-axis shows the correlation values, ranging from -1 to +1, representing the strength and direction of the relationship between the data points.
+> A value close to +1 indicates a strong positive correlation, while a value near -1 indicates a strong negative correlation.
-The lag values are automatically calculated by the software code and cannot be adjusted by the user.
+> The lag values are automatically calculated by the software code and cannot be adjusted by the user.
 {style='note'}

 [//]: # (TODO: how to explain the x-axis,need Anton help to add...)